obonaventure/cnp3/Missions/S7/ip3.rst

 10. There are two main types of Network Address Translators (NAT).
 The simplest NATs use a single public IP address and can serve many hosts using private addresses.
 Entreprise-grade NATs often use an IPv4 prefix and can serve and entire enterprise using private addresses.
 Compare these two types of NATs.

 11. A student has installed a NAT router at home and would like to setup a web server on his laptop.
-What does it need to do to ensure that his web server is reachable from the Internet ?
+What does he need to do to ensure that his web server is reachable from the Internet ?

 12. NATs translate port numbers and IP addresses.
 Sometimes, IPv4 packets are fragmented.
 Discuss how should a NAT process fragments of IPv4 packets ?
 Assume that only TCP is used through the NAT.